CoNarrative/precept-devtools/README.md

 access a CLJS REPL with `(cljs)`.

 If you don't have a Precept app running, you won't see much.
-As of `precept 0.5.0-alpha`, `start!` accepts devtools options that allow the application to send socket messages to the devtools server at its default location (`localhost:3232`).
+As of `precept 0.5.0-alpha`, `precept.core/start!` accepts devtools options that allow the application to send socket messages to the devtools server at its default location (`localhost:3232`).

-As of this writing, the easiest way to see what the devtools are capable of is probably to run the latest todomvc or fullstack example in from the Precept repository:
+As of this writing, the easiest way to see what the devtools are capable of is probably to run the latest todomvc or fullstack example from the Precept repository:

 todomvc:
 ```bash